What is “Prohibited Association”?

 Associating with a person who is currently serving an anti-doping ban puts you at a real risk of breaching the Prohibited Association Rule (and consequently facing a ban from all sport for a significant period of time).

-However, before an Anti-Doping Organisation (such as UKAD) can charge you with a breach of the Prohibited Association Rule, the following two conditions must be satisfied:
+However, before UKAD can charge you with a breach of the Prohibited Association Rule, the following two conditions must be satisfied:

 - you must have been given a written notice of the person’s banned status and the potential consequences of prohibited association by any of the following: i) your sport’s national governing body, ii) UKAD, iii) WADA, or iv) another Anti-Doping Organisation with jurisdiction over you (such as the International Federation for your sport or, if you are competing in another country, the national anti-doping organisation in that country); AND